akatkar/bootcamp-compliance-report/README.md

  - mail.message.attachments=file1,file2
  - mail.message.individually = false

+ NOTE THAT:
+ - Attachment files must be provided as full of path
+ - If an attached file does not exist, it is ignored silently
- > NOTE THAT: attachment files should be full of path.You can attach multiple files as comma seperated
+ - You can attach multiple files as comma separated
+ - Workbook1.xlsx is put to repository only for attachment test

 ## Templates
 Thymeleaf has been used as template engine.
 Templates can be prepared as html file using thymeleaf syntax